Things to do in Hong Kong with kids: Attractions for a family vacation

 Star Ferry ride

 This iconic image of Hong Kong is not just a tourist attraction below principle transport route.
 Founded in 1888,The Star Ferry Company operates a fleet of 12 ferries across two routes – from Victoria Harbour running between Hong Kong Island and Kowloon.
 You can take these unique dark-green-with-white trimming ferries between Kowloon and central or between Kowloon and the Wan Chai ferry terminal.
-The ride is very cost effective –from just HKD$2.20 each way.
+The ride is very cost effective.
 While there are faster and more modern modes of transport between Hong Kong Island and the Kowloon Peninsula, millions of people still use this iconic mode of transport even on their regular commute!

 The seats on the upper deck still have a movable back so you can flip your seat to face in the direction of travel and the star emblem is punched into the seat so you won’t forget who you’re travelling with.
 This trip is great fun for travellers of all ages, especially if you are visiting Hong Kong with toddlers.
 Kids will love the old-fashioned feel that the ferry has, while parents will appreciate the cost-effectiveness of the trip.